How can we improve intelligence and how do we know if a method works?

 This is a summary of a longer essay.
 Anyone interested in the complete essay can email me at email@example.com and I will be glad to send a copy.

-Athletic ability can be improved by practicing relevant skills (such as keeping your eye on the ball), exercising to build up muscles, (pushups anyone?) and by using body building substances, which can range, from a Mediterranean diet (red wine with fish!!) to steroids.
+Athletic ability can be improved by practicing relevant skills (such as keeping your eye on the ball), exercising to build up muscles (push-ups anyone?), and by using bodybuilding substances, which can range from a Mediterranean diet (red wine with fish) to steroids.
 Attempts to improve intelligence are similar.
 You can become smarter by acquiring useful, widely applicable cognitive skills, such as logical reasoning, critical thinking or mathematics.
 That’s like learning to keep your eye on the ball.
 Learning these skills is equivalent to becoming educated.
 You can also take the mental pushup approach; practice tasks that exercise the neural pathways central to cognition.
-The brain…even the adult brain…is surprisingly plastic.
+The brain … even the adult brain … is surprisingly plastic.
 Using a circuit will improve the efficiency of transmission along the circuit, probably by strengthening the relevant synaptic connections.
-The “new” mental exercise programs are designed exercise the working memory and control of attention circuits in the brain, because working memory and the control of attention has been shown to be a key component of general intelligence.
+The “new” mental exercise programs are designed to exercise the working memory and control of attention circuits in the brain, because working memory and the control of attention have been shown to be a key component of general intelligence.
 Finally, there are both pharmacological and neuropathic agents that will make temporary improvements in cognition.
 These change either the supply of neurotransmitting chemicals in the brain or the brain’s sensitivity to them.

 Education clearly works.
 It’s been estimated that every year of education adds from two to three points to a student’s IQ.
 Kids, pay attention in school.
 Senior citizens, head for the community college!
 It is important to learn both the thinking skills and the circumstances under which those skills are useful.
 This is one of my gripes with education, from roughly high school through graduate school.
 Educators too often stress how to execute thinking skills without explaining when to execute them.